Snapchat beyond Stories: Be the HBO of mobile

 - ESPN’s Game Day

-Plus Snap has deals in place for more shows from Turner Broadcasting System and Time Warner channels Adult Swim and TBS, and an A+E Show called Second Chance.
+Plus Snap has deals in place for more shows from Turner Broadcasting System and Time Warner channels Adult Swim and TBS, and an A+E show called Second Chance.

 Plenty of video platforms are trying to produce mobile-first, professional, original content.
 There’s YouTube Red series like Lazer Team and the forthcoming experiments Facebook is working on.
 But these are typically trying to build new brands, rather than re-imagining fan favorites for the small screen.
 Snap’s strategy is to be how the best old-world content creators adapt to the next era of video consumption.